-This Standard on Sustainability Assurance reproduces substantial parts of the corresponding International Standard on Auditing issued by the International Auditing and Assurance Standards Board (IAASB) and published by the International Federation of Accountants (IFAC), in the manner described in the statement on Conformity with International Standards on Auditing.
-The AUASB acknowledges that IFAC is the owner of copyright in the International Standard on Auditing incorporated in this Standard on Sustainability Assurance throughout the world.
+This Australian Standard on Sustainability Assurance reproduces substantial parts of the corresponding International Standard on Sustainability Assurance issued by the International Auditing and Assurance Standards Board (IAASB).
+The AUASB acknowledges that the International Federation of Accountants is the owner of copyright in the International Standard on Auditing incorporated in this Standard on Sustainability Assurance throughout the world.